LintaoAmons/cd-project.nvim/README.md

 return {
     "LintaoAmons/cd-project.nvim",
-    -- Don't need call the setup function if you think you are good with the default configuration config = function()
+    -- Don't need call the setup function if you think you are good with the default configuration tag = "v0.6.0" -- Optional, You can also use tag to pin the plugin version for stability config = function()
       require("cd-project").setup({
         -- this json file is acting like a database to update and read the projects in real time.